yabsi/Website-doodle/_posts/2018-11-18-cumulative-ref.md

 SE 309, 319, 339, and Senior Design were team-based classes that helped me work in groups, recognize issues, and we covered multiple cases and studied ethics.

 Hackathons, are probably my favorite activity to do at ISU, I have done 8 so far and I'm looking to do two more before graduating!
 They're 36 hour events were you build a solution from scratch.
 It helped me gain a skill of continuous learning.
+Because of hackathons and work experience, I've started to tackle real problems and released open source libraries as well as work on solutions for my job(Currently working on a mailroom solution).

 I don't think I would change anything about my undergraduate work, but maybe I'd choose different classes if I Had more time.